netarchivesuite/netsearch/README.md

 Netsearch
 ==========

-Abstract:
+**Abstract:**
 Netarchive is a open source Maven project that can process a very large number of arc/warc-files (Web ARChive file format) and make the content of the archive searchable in a Solr-server cluster (SolrCloud).
 The search-results can then be shown in the WebArchive viewer.

-Scalability:
+**Scalability**:
 The solution is scalable with growing index-size without reducing the search performance.
 More specific we require non-faceted/grouping search times to be very fast &lt; 200ms and faceted/grouping search time &lt; 2000ms.

-Software components:
+**Software components**:
-1) Archon.
+1. Archon.
 WAR-application that keeps track of the arc/warc files book keeping.
 Uses a DB (H2) for persistence.
-2) Arctika: Java program that builds a given index(shard) and manage a worker pool of jobs that each process a arc/warc-file and submits the extracted meta-data to solr.
+2. Arctika: Java program that builds a given index(shard) and manage a worker pool of jobs that each process a arc/warc-file and submits the extracted meta-data to solr.
 The workers uses (https://github.com/ukwa/webarchive-discovery) for reading the arc-files using Tika for text extraction.
-3) A Solr-Cloud cluster where you can add new servers(shards).
+3. A Solr-Cloud cluster where you can add new servers(shards).
 Each index is put into a Solr server instance(shard) in the cluster.
 A zookeeper emsemble monitors the clusters.
-4) Front-end server for searching and showing the results.
+4. Front-end server for searching and showing the results.
 We use the open source project SolrAjax for this.
 This will likely be replaced with a better front-end solution later.
-5) WebArchive server (Front-end server for displaying the websites)
+5. WebArchive server (Front-end server for displaying the websites)

-Hardware configuration:
+**Hardware configuration:**

-1) Index-builder server.
+1. Index-builder server.
 This server runs a single instance of Solr with the solely purpose of producing optimised indexes of a given size, which are then feed to the solr-cluster.
 The Solr server require 32 GB ram if you are building 1 TB index and (probably) ram requirement scales with index-size.
 The Archon application also runs on this server for simplicity, but Archon could be running on a completely different server if needed.
 The webserver running archon will perform better